strenkml/Circles-Of-Life/README.md

-# Shape Pop
+# Circles of Life
-Game where you shoot a cannon to pop shapes
+Game where you eat the circles smaller than you to gain points